-- Potential candidates must follow the admission requirements to graduate study to provide documents on time.
+- 1. Potential candidates must follow the admission requirements to graduate study to provide documents on time.
 The documents include an online application form, three recommendation letters, official transcript, GRE score (140 on the quantitative portion of the GRE). - 2.
 Applicants must finish his/her junior year. - 3.
 Applicants should hold at least a 3.5 cumulative GPA at the end of their junior year to be accepted into the CMP 4+1 Graduate Program.
 GRE will be waived under (1) 3.7+ GPA or (2) 133+ Major Field Test score. - 4.
 Students need to take three graduate courses in the senior year once (s)he is admitted to the 4+1 program. - 5.
 For the security area, students need to take two graduate security courses and one graduate course once admitted. - 6.
 After entering graduate school, the students will complete the rest of the eight graduate courses, i.e., three Fall courses, three Spring courses, two Summer courses.

 The undergraduate portion of the 4+1 program can be found in the corresponding academic year of the Undergraduate Bulletin.
 Students can apply for B.S. once finished 120 credit hours at the undergraduate level.
-Students are able to apply for admission to the 4+1 program at the end of their undergraduate junior year.
-If admitted, in the senior year, they will need to take and pass all senior courses for traditional undergraduate bachelor's program in addition to the three CS 5xx graduate core courses.
+The 4+1 program is for thesis option only.